catid/snowshoe/README.md

 gls254 ( http://cacr.uwaterloo.ca/techreports/2013/cacr2013-14.pdf ) is:

-- Threatened by polynomial-time DLP algorithms over binary fields (may be very insecure)
-+ Faster on modern servers/laptops
 - Slower on commodity mobile devices without special math opcodes
+- Threatened by polynomial-time DLP algorithms over binary fields (may be insecure)
 - Cannot be used for signatures
 - Cannot be used for efficient signature-based EC-DH that provides Perfect Forward Secrecy
 - Not portable (uses assembly instructions specific to Intel x86-64)